matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips2.md

                        :max-bins 25})])
 ~~~

 Okay, that was a bit involved.
-But hey, in order to use a histogram in your project, all you need is a import this namespace, and then use a one-liner to plot your histogram (and more chart types to come - feel free to contribute).
+But hey, to use a histogram in your project, all you need is to import this namespace, and then use a one-liner to plot your histogram (and more chart types to come - feel free to contribute).

 After skim reading the namespace, are you still interested in constructing charts?
 Good, then let's go through function by function: